 Core Concepts

 In this article, we learn all about order of reaction, including its importance, its effect on the rate constant and rate law, and how to calculate it using kinetic data.
+You will learn what a first order reaction is, and a second order reaction, along with other reaction orders.

 Topics Covered in Other Articles